Xpertians/ThunderaBSA/README.md

 The CLI (ThunderaBSA CLI) it's one of the three main components of the project.
 The CLI tool scan files to extract symbols and export the "symbols" to a report file.
 The reports can be used later by other components to perform the symbol matching offline.

 ## Installation
-ThunderaBSA-CLI requires a few tools to be available on your system:
+ThunderaBSA requires a few tools to be available on your system:

 $ sudo apt install python3-pip